Want to stand out amongst the thousands of organizations vying for people’s attention this Giving Tuesday?

 - You can also do a volunteer recruitment campaign ahead of time and ask these volunteers to spread the word.

-- Invest in a calling software, like CallHub that can fast track calling (upto 3x more dials per hour), select specific segments to call in the form of phone books, and integrate with your CRM.
+- Invest in a calling software, like CallHub that can fast track calling (upto 3x more dials per hour), select specific segments to call in the form of contact lists, and integrate with your CRM.

 That way you increase the chances of winning more funds, creating higher awareness, with less effort.